PierreTsia/margot-relooking/ARCHITECTURE.md

 ## 6. Questions to Resolve

-1. ✓ Do we need to maintain old URL structure for SEO? -> No, using simpler /blog/[slug]
+1. ✓ Do we need to maintain old URL structure for SEOx? -> No, using simpler /blog/[slug]
 2. ✓ Any specific color palette preferences? -> Implemented in globals.css
 3. [ ] Do we need search functionality?
+Yes, by title and tags
-4. [ ] Analytics requirements?
+4. [ ] Analytics requirements? basic analytics

 ## 7. Next Features

 ### Blog Enhancements
-- [ ] Article Metadata
+- [x] Article Metadata
-  - [ ] Reading time calculation
+  - [x] Reading time calculation
-  - [ ] Word count display
+  - [x] Word count display
-  - [ ] Tags system implementation
+  - [-] Tags system implementation
   - [ ] Tag-based filtering and search

 ### Navigation & UX